Black Sabbath (film): Development

 In 1958, American International Pictures founders James H. Nicholson and Samuel Z. Arkoff hired Italian talent agent and producer Fulvio Lucisano to look for commercially viable Italian films for them after the large success of the Italian feature Hercules (1958).
 In February 1963, American International Pictures made a deal with the Italian film production company Galatea that they would contribute to a minimum of nine co-productions in the next eight years.
 Black Sabbath follows many production trends of Italian films of the era.
-These co-productions were influenced by the lack of large film stars in Italy.
-To avoid high costs or larger stars, producers created anthology films involving three or four short narratives whose combined running time was that of a regular feature film, as in Yesterday, Today and Tomorrow (1963).
+These co-productions were influenced by the lack of big film stars in Italy.
+To avoid high costs or big stars, producers created anthology films involving three or four short narratives whose combined running time was that of a regular feature film, as in Yesterday, Today and Tomorrow (1963).
 A second trend was to match an up-and-coming actor or a much older actor with a European ingenue actress, as in Spy in Your Eye which paired Pier Angeli and Dana Andrews.
 The third trend was the move towards making Westerns and horror films which were less expensive to produce than the earlier sword-and-sandal films.